 The following is based on my experience.
 Each experience varies but they all share similar stories.

 - First 20 minutes is calming down your mind and relaxing your body.
 First timers will find it strange to let go at first because being buoyant is a strange feeling and letting go of tension without touching anything in the tank is even stranger – yes you do float in the tank without touching the bottom or the side walls.
-When the tension pain is gone that’s when you have fully let go (especially neck muscles).
+When the tension pain is gone that’s when you have fully let go (especially neck muscles) which is why this process is used in paint treatment.

 - Concentrate on your breathing – in through your nose and out through your mouth.
 Try this approach, 4 seconds in, hold for another 4 seconds and 2 seconds out (I will cover breathing techniques in a future post and why doing it correctly is super important).
 Also try to resist moving or scratching an itch.
 During the start of a meditation session when your senses are slowly being turned off, your brain will send signals to your body to try to awaken them – this will come through as an itch or a muscle twitch.
 Resist it for couple of minutes and it will pass.
 Concentrating on your breathing will also help you with the fight against the “monkey mind”.
 The monkey mind are random distracting thoughts which rush in and out of your mind.